Truth in student lending: What borrower complaints say about improving student loans

 The federal student loan program serves a wide variety of students — from those pursuing vocational training to doctoral degree candidates, from young people right out of high school to older adults pursuing new skills or parents of undergraduates.

-The program includes multiple loan types and over 50 different repayment statuses.
+The program includes multiple loan types and more than 50 different repayment statuses.
 It is safe to say that the federal student loan program is the most complex consumer loan program in the world.

 Federal student loans are an “entitlement” — meaning virtually any U.S. citizen attending an accredited school qualifies.
 There is no traditional consumer loan underwriting.
 For example, the government does not perform an assessment of the borrower’s ability to succeed at the education program or the borrower’s likely future ability to repay the loan.
 Further, for young people going to college straight from high school, student loans are often their first exposure to credit.